youwen5/web/CONTRIBUTING.md

 HTML templates are written using the `hypertext` crate, using either the `maud!` or `rsx!` macros (whichever you prefer).
-Or you could write HTML in Rust strings if you're mentally deranged.
+Or you could write HTML in Rust strings if you’re mentally deranged.

 ### Note about the fonts